How to add value to your home

 Submitting a basic planning application costs up to £400 but could add as much as 10% to the value of your home, according to insurance firm Hamilton Fraser.

-And finally, before you start ask the experts
+And finally, before you start, ask the experts

 Improving your home to make it more enjoyable is a benefit for you and your family today.
 Opting for a project that will also give you a big financial boost when you sell only adds to the benefits.
 However, if your primary aim is to add value to your home then you should consult an expert first to make sure you’ll get a return on your investment.

 Invite a few estate agents to value your property and ask them what they think will add the most value.
-The best local agents will be able to tell you what refurbishment projects other homes on your road have benefitted from and how much value those projects added.
+The best local agents will be able to tell you what refurbishment projects other homes on your road have benefited from and how much value those projects added.
 You can find your best local estate agent by using our EstateAgent4Me tool now